Salinas Failure to Diagnose Lawyer

 - The second element of proof is that the doctor was negligent.
 For example, if a patient complained of very general symptoms, such as feeling more tired than usual, the doctor may state that the patient may just be simply coming down with a sickness, such as a cold or flu.
 The doctor may recommend that the patient comes back in a week if the symptoms have not improved.
 This would likely not constitute a failure to diagnose.
 If, on the other hand, the patient complained of being tired all the time, losing interest in things he or she once enjoyed, and feeling sad all the time, that should alert the doctor to possible depression.
 If the doctor still said the patient was likely just coming down with something and sent the patient home without proper treatment for depression, that would likely constitute a failure to diagnose.

 - The third element is that the doctor’s failure to diagnose led to the worsening of the patient’s condition.

 A failure to diagnose has disastrous consequences for patients, and those who have been a victim of it may be able to take action.
 However, these cases are not easy to prove on your own.
-A failure to diagnose attorney in Salinas at Willoughby Brod, LLP, can help.
+A failure to diagnose attorney in Salinas at the Brod Law Firm, can help.
 Markus Willoughby is an extremely accomplished attorney who has an AVVO rating of 10.0 in the category of “Superb Attorney in Medical Malpractice.”
 He is also a member of the National Trial Lawyers Top 100 Attorneys and is repeatedly selected as a Northern California SuperLawyer “Top 5 Percent of Attorneys in Northern California.”